-3 It is important to note that the action for the CFTC after the 2012 election and the subsequent freezing of accounts in March of 2013 was a long-tail event.
-We first presented this paper in October of 2012 and audiences generally regarded the collapse of Intrade as a non-negligible, but low probability event.
+3It is important to note that the CFTC's action after the 2012 election and Intrade's subsequent freezing of accounts in March 2013 was a long-tail event.
+We first presented this paper in October 2012 and audiences generally regarded the collapse of Intrade as a non-negligible, but low probability event.

-4 Access for United States-based investors should decrease after the 2012 election due to the CFTC action.
+4Access for U.S.-based investors should decrease after the 2012 election due to the CFTC's action.